DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 # 3. Objectives

-This section outlines the objectives of the thesis, beginning with the general objective that guided the development of the project, followed by the specific goals pursued throughout its implementation.
-These objectives are tied to the technical scope of the thesis and serve as a basis for the expected results and evaluation criteria.
+This section presents the objectives that guided the development of this thesis.
+It begins with a general objective, followed by specific goals that frame the project’s technical direction, development milestones, and validation steps.

 ## 3.1 General Objective